-In Jira, you get to see up-to-the-minute status on everything your developers are working on, and keep closer tabs on the projects you’re managing.
+In Jira, you get to see the up-to-the-minute status on everything your developers are working on and keep closer tabs on the projects you’re managing.

 In both cases, the integration helps your tools get out of your way, and make the development process that much easier.

 - Why Bitbucket is Better than Github

 - Jira Integrations: Integrate Jira and Other Systems Bidirectionally